FOOD CULTURE AND FOOD MEDIA IN ITALY – SPRING 2019 OPEN ENROLLMENT PROGRAM

 Italian Language Courses (From Elementary to Advanced levels)

-Students interested in food studies, food systems, sustainability, design and related fields.
-Scholars, researchers, and professionals in the food and sustainability-related fields are encouraged to inquire.
+Students interested in food studies, food systems, sustainability and related fields.
+Scholars, researchers, and professionals in the food and sustainability-related fields are also encouraged to inquire.

-$ 16,100 – Estimated cost based upon 2018 cost (tuition for five courses, program activities, and shared rooming in shared apartments are included)
+$ 14,814 – Estimated cost based upon 2018 cost (tuition for five courses, program activities, and shared rooming in shared apartments in Rome, Italy are included).

 Dr. Sonia Massari (GLi Director) – Academic and Program Director in Rome

-Write to firstname.lastname@example.org to receive application materials and instructions on how to apply.
+Write to email@example.com to receive application materials and instructions on how to apply.
+We are available to talk to you to give you in-depth information about the program.
 Would you like to schedule a Skype call?